growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/3_Initializing_Your_Build_Environment.md

 ```

 Running the script creates the Build Directory if it does not already exist.
-The default Build Directory is "$AGL_TOP/build".
+The default Build Directory is "$AGL_TOP/<release-branch-name>/build", and the nomenclature to be used throughout this doc is going to be "$AGL_TOP/<release-branch-name>/<build-dir>"
-For this example, the Build Directory is "$AGL_TOP/qemux86-64".
+For this example, the Build Directory is "$AGL_TOP/master/qemux86-64".

 The script's output also indicates the machine and AGL features selected for the build.